mikolaj-jaworski/mikolaj-jaworski.github.io/aboutme.md

     </tr>
     <tr>
         <td><b>Analytics</b></td>
         <td>I have experience with machine learning for classification, regression and (less often) clustering tasks.
-I use packages like scikit-learn, lightgbm, keras, pytorch (fastai).
+I use packages like pandas, numpy, scikit-learn, lightgbm, keras, pytorch (fastai).
 I have been doing simulations modeling and optimisation using genetic algorithms too.
 To visualize the results of my analyses I use PowerBI.
-Lastly, writing SQL queries is not an issue for me.</td>
+Lastly, writing SQL queries is my bread and butter.</td>
     </tr>
     <tr>
         <td><b>Cloud Engineering</b></td>
         <td>Currently Azure ecosystem is part of my daily work.
-Main services are: DataFactory, Functions, MachineLearning.
-Also I am familiar with Google Cloud services, which I am currently focusing on.
+Main services I use are: DataFactory, Functions, MachineLearning.
+Also I am familiar with Google Cloud, which I am currently focusing on to learn.
 My goal is to become proficient in data engineering and MLOps in the Cloud.</td>
     </tr>
 </table>